alyraffauf/switchyard/README.md

 Switchyard draws inspiration from other excellent URL routers and browser pickers:

-- **[Choosy](https://choosy.app/)** - The gold standard URL router for macOS.
-Beautiful UI and powerful rule-based routing, but not available on Linux.
+- **[Choosy](https://choosy.app/)** - The gold standard URL router for macOS with beautiful UI and powerful rule-based routing.
-- **[Junction](https://github.com/sonnyp/Junction)** - Slick browser picker for Linux with a snazzy interface, but without rule-based URL routing.
+- **[Junction](https://github.com/sonnyp/Junction)** - Elegant browser picker for Linux with a modern interface.

-Switchyard aims to combine the best of both: Choosy's rule-based routing with a fast, native Linux experience.
+Switchyard combines the best of both: powerful rule-based routing with a fast, native Linux experience built on GTK4 and libadwaita.

 ## License